 This herb also appears to have anti-inflammatory activity (Journal of Biological Chemistry, Feb.
 16, 2007).
 One of the active ingredients in Ashwagandha is withaferin A (WA).
 It inhibits NFkappaB, which suggests it may be beneficial against both inflammatory conditions and cancer.
 A review of medicinal Ashwagandha in the journal Biochemical Pharmacology (Nov.
 15, 2012) points out:

 “It is traditionally used for treatment of various divergent disorders, such as chronic fatigue, dehydration, rheumatism.
 The berries and leaves are traditionally used as topical treatment for tumors and ulcers.
 The health benefit of Ashwaganda is supported by clinical trials in case of inflammation and immune modulation, periodontitis, reducing anxiety and reducing arthritis pain.”

-The authors point out that there have not been long-term clinical trials of Ashwagandha, there is a surprising amount of basic research documenting the powerful anti-inflammatory action of this ancient Ayurvedic herb.
+The authors point out that there have not been long-term clinical trials of Ashwagandha.
+However, there is a surprising amount of basic research documenting the powerful anti-inflammatory action of this ancient Ayurvedic herb.
 Words of caution: it may affect thyroid function and the digestive tract.
-Some visitors to our website have complained it upsets their stomach, makes them nauseated and gives them diarrhea.
+Some visitors to our website have complained it upsets their stomach, makes them nauseated or gives them diarrhea.
 Learn more about this natural approach in our Guide to Alternatives for Arthritis.

 Certo and Grape Juice